Forestcore – The Ultimate Nature Aesthetic

 Forestcore vs. Cottagecore

-While I’ve mentioned some of the similarities between both forestcore and cottagecore, they’re obviously not identical, otherwise, they wouldn’t have two separate names.
+While I’ve mentioned some of the similarities between forestcore and cottagecore, they’re obviously not identical, otherwise, they wouldn’t have two separate names.

 So, what’s the difference between them?